 - Students receiving Federal Stafford Loans may go into repayment if current enrollment drops below six credit hours for a period of time greater than the six month grace period (or you may lose your grace period).
 See Title IV Return of Funds.
-Future disbursements of loans will also be canceled once enrollment drops below 6 credit hours.
+Future disbursements of loans will also be cancelled once enrollment drops below 6 credit hours.

-Second Degrees And Double Majors: Students seeking a second associate, bachelor's, or master's degree must pursue a different major from the degree(s) they already have completed to be eligible for federal financial aid.
+Second Degrees and Double Majors: Students seeking a second associate, bachelor's, or master's degree must pursue a different major from the degree(s) they already have completed to be eligible for federal financial aid.
 Students seeking double majors must complete their degree program for the primary major within the limits set for that major.
 Additional hours will not be allowed for double majors for the maximum credit limits.

-Probation or Suspension Letters: Letters are generated for all students who apply for financial aid for the academic year.
+Warning or Suspension Letters: Letters are generated for all students who apply for financial aid for the academic year.
 This includes students who have never received financial aid in prior semesters of attendance and did not meet the standards for Satisfactory Academic Progress during that time.
 The letter will indicate the reason for not meeting Satisfactory Academic Progress standards.
 One or all of the following reasons may be checked: